How does the application process work?

 What are the benefits of being in the program?

-Most people apply for our childcare/preschool tuition assistance, which is awesome!
+Most people apply to the Family Connections Program for childcare/preschool tuition assistance, which is awesome!
+We also offer family essential funding (i.e. diapers, utilities, etc) through the Student Parent Sucess Program.
 It is important to note we also offer basic needs assistance and career development resources, as well as a holiday program and ongoing support from our whole staff.

 Is this just like a grant or a scholarship?